Compare any two graphics cards:

 Display Specifications

-Memory Bandwidth: Memory bandwidth is the maximum amount of data (in units of megabytes per second) that can be transferred over the external memory interface in a second.
-It is worked out by multiplying the bus width by its memory clock speed.
-If it uses DDR type memory, the result should be multiplied by 2 again.
-If DDR5, multiply by 4 instead.
+Memory Bandwidth: Bandwidth is the max amount of data (measured in megabytes per second) that can be transferred across the external memory interface in one second.
+It's calculated by multiplying the interface width by the speed of its memory.
+In the case of DDR RAM, the result should be multiplied by 2 once again.
+If DDR5, multiply by ANOTHER 2x.
 The higher the bandwidth is, the better the card will be in general.
-It especially helps with AA, HDR and high resolutions.
-Texel Rate: Texel rate is the maximum amount of texture map elements (texels) that are applied in one second.
-This is calculated by multiplying the total number of texture units by the core clock speed of the chip.
-The better the texel rate, the better the card will be at handling texture filtering (anisotropic filtering - AF).
-It is measured in millions of texels processed per second.
-Pixel Rate: Pixel rate is the maximum number of pixels the video card can possibly record to its local memory per second - measured in millions of pixels per second.
-The figure is worked out by multiplying the amount of Raster Operations Pipelines by the the card's clock speed.
+It especially helps with AA, High Dynamic Range and higher screen resolutions.
+Texel Rate: Texel rate is the maximum texture map elements (texels) that can be processed in one second.
+This figure is calculated by multiplying the total texture units by the core speed of the chip.
+The higher this number, the better the graphics card will be at handling texture filtering (anisotropic filtering - AF).
+It is measured in millions of texels applied per second.
+Pixel Rate: Pixel rate is the maximum amount of pixels the video card could possibly record to the local memory per second - measured in millions of pixels per second.
+Pixel rate is worked out by multiplying the number of ROPs by the the card's clock speed.
 ROPs (Raster Operations Pipelines - also sometimes called Render Output Units) are responsible for drawing the pixels (image) on the screen.
-The actual pixel output rate also depends on lots of other factors, especially the memory bandwidth of the card - the lower the bandwidth is, the lower the ability to get to the maximum fill rate.
+The actual pixel fill rate also depends on quite a few other factors, most notably the memory bandwidth - the lower the memory bandwidth is, the lower the ability to reach the maximum fill rate.

 Display Prices